-GeoScience gave a length of 1,195 km for the Condamine/Balonne/Culgoa Rivers and 3,672 km combined from using 250K maps, well short of individual river lengths from Wikipedia that in turn was significantly shorter than actual measurements off the satellite images.
+GeoScience gave a length of 1,195 km for the Condamine/Balonne/Culgoa Rivers and 3,672 km for the complete system using 250K maps, well short of individual river lengths from Wikipedia that in turn was significantly shorter than actual measurements off the satellite images.

 Guides, Resources and References

 Refer to the Murray River Gear Section for a discussion about kayaking and camping gear.

 I would look at a creek boat (high flow) or packraft for the upper gorge.
 The section from Killarney to Warwick was choked with log jams, so you will be entering and exiting your boat on a regular basis.
 A shorter length boat would be easier to handle in the narrow creek.
 A tested repair kit is vital for an inflatable.